StochasticBiology/tool-use/README.md

 4. Analysis of posteriors from HyperTraPS.
 5. Plotting results.

 demo.sh and wrapper.sh go through these stages for a simple demonstration case and the full project respectively.
 Demonstration case should take a few minutes (but the MCMC chains will likely not have converged).
 Full project should run overnight.
+Additionally, families.sh acts as a wrapper for the analysis of the family-level data.

 clean.sh removes any outputs of inference simulations for housekeeping.